 During the winter months, we normally have a range of good quality, clean, second-hand coats available, and other clothing items may also be available too – please ask!

-FoodForThought – our mental project in partnership with Anchor Counselling, is available to Foodbank clients also on Tuesday mornings in Fulham.
+FoodForThought – our mental health project in partnership with Anchor Counselling, is available to Foodbank clients.
 This project offers up to 6 free appointments with a professional BACP or UKCP accredited psychotherapist.
 Most of the people using this service have self-referred.
-This project is currently funded by the POT Family Trust.
-We hope to secure further funding to extend this project.
+This project is generously funded by the POT Family Trust until 2025 and we hope to expand this funding so we can offer even more counselling to Foodbank users, again with the goal of addressing the underlying cause of why they needed to use Foodbank.

-We run an Art Club every Friday morning from 10.00 until 12.00 for approximately 8 people.
+We run an amazing Art Club every Friday morning at Parkview Medical Centre 11am to 1pm, facilitated by an NHS Art Therapist.
 All materials are supplied.
-The group is facilitated by an NHS Art Therapist.

-We are grateful for, and rely on support from Grant-making bodies, Churches and other places of worship, as well as local and national businesses, individuals, and H&F Council.
+We are grateful for, and rely on support from grants and trusts, Churches and other places of worship, as well as local and national businesses and H&F Council.
+However, the vast majority of our support comes from individuals and we could not do what we do without the generous support of our local community – thank you to everyone who supports us in whatever way.

 We were one of the first foodbanks in London and are proud to be a fully paid up Member of the Trussell Trust Foodbank Network.
 As a Member, we are able to access valuable information, advice, and support when needed.